Salisbury Football Club: History

-Salisbury moved to the Gawler & District Football League in 1949 and left in 1960, where it enjoyed more premiership success in 1956 and 1957, both against Gawler South who had changed their name to South Gawler and the club adopting the 'Magpies' nickname and wearing the current Collingwood jumper.
+Post War World 2 in 1949 Salisbury again joined the Gawler Association competition, which was renamed in 1953 to the Gawler & District Football League and left in 1960, where it enjoyed more premiership success in 1956 and 1957, both against Gawler South who had changed their name to South Gawler and the club adopting the 'Magpies' nickname and wearing the current Collingwood jumper.
 There was a rather large emphasis on junior football too for the club, and so, the Salisbury Junior Football Club was founded.

 1961 was their first season in the newly formed Central Districts Football Association along with Central District, Elizabeth, Elizabeth North, Salisbury North and Two Wells-Virginia.
 The club won four premierships in a row from 1968 to 1971, with a centenary celebrated in 1980 and the A-Grade team making the decider but unfortunately losing.
 The name of the league changed to the Northern Metropolitan Football League in the 1980s, along with 1984, 1986 and 1988 senior flags.

-The NMFL disbanded in 1994 and Salisbury moved to the Adelaide Footy League where it has remained since.
+The NMFL disbanded in 1994 and Salisbury moved to the South Australian Amateur Football League renamed Adelaide Footy League in 2017 where it has remained since.
 The Magpies have won recent premierships in 1997, 2001 and 2007 and celebrated its 130-year anniversary in 2010.
 The B-Grade side were back to back premiers in 2016 and the U18s won the same year.
 Salisbury has also produced a number of Australian Football League players and one AFL Women's player, Stuart Dew (Port Adelaide, Hawthorn), Anthony Ingerson (Adelaide, Melbourne), Scott Bamford (Geelong), Ben Nason (Richmond), Sean Lemmens (Gold Coast Suns) and Sarah Allen (Adelaide).